 Booting up OpenVPN

-After you click the Download button, your pack.ovpn file should be found, by default, in the Downloads folder of your Linux distro.
+After you click the Download button, your OpenVPN file should be found, by default, in the Downloads folder of your Linux distro.
 You will be using this file as the configuration for your OpenVPN initialization process.

 Open up a terminal and navigate to your Downloads folder.

-Check out the article below to start troubleshooting:
+In case of any issues, check out the article below to start troubleshooting:

-Below you can find an explanation of all the VPN control menus:
+Below, you can find an explanation of all the VPN control menus: